9th June 2021

 Look out for texts and e-mails from the school giving you important information.
 Please remember to update your personal contact details with the school if they change and remember to include an e-mail address and all relevant mobile numbers.

-Stay in touch with your child’s tutor and/or pastoral leader.
+Stay in touch with your child’s tutor and/or Director of Progress.